Skip to content

 Your cart is empty

-Hanging wooden lamp in natural oak color, decorated with geometric patterns of the origins of optical art.
-The weaving pattern of the Žemaitian linen towel has moved onto the luminous hood.
+A natural oak-colored wooden pendant lamp decorated with geometric patterns originating from optical art.
+The pattern of Samogitian linen towel weaving has been transferred to the luminous shade.

-20th century optical art, known in English as the abbreviation op art, was based on optical illusions of perception.
-The most famous examples of this visual art are black-and-white geometric abstractions that give the viewer the impression of movement, as well as hidden images, flashing and vibrating patterns, swelling or distorting edges.
+Optical art, known as op art in English as it is abbreviated, originated in the mid-20th century and was based on optical illusions of perception.
+The most famous examples of this visual art are black and white geometric abstractions that create the impression of movement, as well as hidden images, flashing and vibrating patterns, and patterns that swell or distort before the eyes.

-The illusion of moving patterns was woven in the Žemaitian towel long before the famous creators of the Opart movement, Victor Vasarely, Bridget Riley, etc., became famous.
-The museum's textile heritage brought to life in the lamp casts a pleasant riddle about the weaver from Žemaitsa, who sat at the loom at the dawn of optical art.
+The illusion of moving patterns in a Samogitian towel was woven long before the most famous creators of the Op Art movement, Victor Vasarely, Bridget Riley, etc., became famous.
+The museum's textile heritage revived in the chandelier evokes a pleasant mystery about a Samogitian weaver who sat at the loom at the dawn of optical art.

 Wood color:arctic oak